ua-datalab/Workshops/Introduction-to-Python-for-Data-Science/Introduction-to-Python-for-Data-Science.md

 ***

-### Numpy
+### Advanced operations with Numpy

 [Numpy](http://www.numpy.org/) is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
+Numpy adds a great deal of functionality and gives us a bigger toolset for working with our data.

 [Numpy](https://numpy.org/doc/stable/reference/index.html#reference) includes a large collection of mathematical defined functions.
 * [Basic Mathematical Functions](https://numpy.org/doc/stable/reference/routines.math.html)